 Commercial roof coating in Cambridge

-In Cambridge, roof problems carry a cost beyond the repair bill.
-Laboratories, research facilities, tech offices and high-value storage cannot tolerate water ingress or lengthy disruption, which is why commercial roof coating in Cambridge is so often the right-sized solution: it restores a sound roof to weathertight condition without the noise, downtime and exposure risk of stripping and replacing it above a working facility.
+Roof problems in Cambridge carry a cost beyond the repair bill.
+We know laboratories, research facilities, tech offices and high-value storage can’t tolerate water ingress or lengthy disruption.
+That’s why commercial roof coating in Cambridge is so often the right call.
+It gives you a sound, weathertight roof without the noise, downtime and exposure risk of stripping and replacing it above a working facility.
 For landlords and facilities teams across the city’s business and science parks, that practicality is usually the deciding factor.

 Everything we propose starts with a survey.
-We do not specify or price a roof we have not physically inspected.
+We won’t specify or price a roof we haven’t physically inspected.

 The roof stock across Cambridgeshire’s commercial parks

 Cambridge’s commercial growth has left a distinctive mix.
-The science and business parks carry large flat roofs in single-ply, felt and asphalt, many now twenty to forty years old, alongside standing seam and profiled metal on industrial and logistics units towards the A14.
+We see large flat roofs in single-ply, felt and asphalt on the science and business parks, many now twenty to forty years old.
+Then there’s standing seam and profiled metal on industrial and logistics units towards the A14.
 Older premises around the city and out into the Cambridgeshire fen edge add weathered fibre cement to the list.
-The flat county geography brings its own factors: long exposure to wind across open ground and some of the driest, sunniest conditions in Britain, which means UV degradation and thermal cycling do as much damage here as rainfall does elsewhere.
+The flat county geography brings its own factors: long exposure to wind across open ground and some of the driest, sunniest conditions in Britain.
+That means UV degradation and thermal cycling do as much damage here as rainfall does elsewhere.

 Flat roofs deserve particular care.
-Ponding, blocked outlets and tired seams are the typical failure points, and they are exactly what a proper survey is designed to find before a coating is specified.
+Ponding, blocked outlets and tired seams are the typical failure points, and they are exactly what a proper survey is designed to find before we specify a coating.

 Survey first, then a specification you can hold us to

 Our inspection covers membrane or sheet condition, seams and laps, fixings, upstands and flashings, rooflights, outlets and gutters, ponding patterns and any internal evidence of moisture.
-Where there is doubt about trapped moisture beneath a flat roof we say so plainly, because coating over a wet build-up is a known route to failure.
-The written specification that follows sets out preparation, repairs and the coating system stage by stage.
+Where there’s doubt about trapped moisture beneath a flat roof, we say so plainly.
+Coating over a wet build-up is a known route to failure.
+The written specification that follows sets out our preparation, repairs and the coating system stage by stage.

-From Cambridge we cover the wider county and its borders, with Ely, Newmarket, Huntingdon and Royston all in our normal working range.
+From Cambridge we cover the wider county and its borders.
+Ely, Newmarket, Huntingdon and Royston are all in our normal working range.
 Multi-site occupiers across the region can consolidate surveys and works under one contractor.

 When we will recommend something other than coating

-If the survey finds saturated insulation, a corroded or decayed deck, widespread seam failure on a membrane at end of life, or fibre cement too degraded to encapsulate safely, we will tell you coating is the wrong purchase.
-In those situations the realistic options are overlay, overcladding or replacement, and pretending otherwise just delays the real cost.
+If our survey finds saturated insulation, a corroded or decayed deck, widespread seam failure on a membrane at end of life, or fibre cement too degraded to encapsulate safely, we will tell you coating is the wrong purchase.
+In those situations the realistic options are overlay, overcladding or replacement.
+Pretending otherwise just delays the real cost.
 You get our findings, the photographs and an honest recommendation, whether or not it leads to work for us.

 Why survey-led suits Cambridge buildings